MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 _Gorgeous Bully_: **"**Featuring members of The Yawns and other Scottish indie heroes, the sound of a lazy Sunday morning captured perfectly for sure.**"**

 + ## songsforwalter - Useless
-_SUUNS_: **"**One of Manchester's heroes I've had the pleasure of knowing for a few years, crafting songs under this moniker about his grandfather's life and times.
+_Gorgeous Bully_: **"**One of Manchester's heroes I've had the pleasure of knowing for a few years, crafting songs under this moniker about his grandfather's life and times.
 Perfect for when you're feeling 'useless' dreading the week ahead realising nothing has changed.**"**

 + ## WAITERS - Mirror Threat
-_SUUNS_: **"**I know almost nothing of this band except that they are another Manchester band.
+_Gorgeous Bully_: **"**I know almost nothing of this band except that they are another Manchester band.
 Elusive and releasing music sporadically but everything is a step above the rest.
 Not just for Sunday mornings though, perfect for any time and any day.**"**